On $\tau$-tilting modules over trivial extensions of gentle tree algebras: Introduction

-As a consequence, we can give a positive answer for type $\mathbb{A}$ in Question \ref{question} as follows. \begin{corollary}[Corollary \ref{answer-to-question}] Let $A=KQ$ be a path algebra of type $\mathbb{A}$.
+By combining the results in \cite{AMN-Brauer-tree} or \cite{Aoki-Brauer-tree}, it is obvious that if $A$ is a gentle tree algebra with $n$ simples, then the number of support $\tau$-tilting modules over $T(A)$ is $\binom{2n}{n}$.
+We can give a positive answer for type $\mathbb{A}$ in Question \ref{question} as follows. \begin{corollary}[Corollary \ref{answer-to-question}] Let $A=KQ$ be a path algebra of type $\mathbb{A}$.
 Then, the number of support $\tau$-tilting modules over $T(A)$ is independent of the orientation of $Q$. \end{corollary}

 We notice that Brauer cycle algebras are also distinguished in the class of Brauer graph algebras.
 Thus, we also determine the condition for the trivial extension $T(A)$ of a gentle algebra $A$ being a Brauer cycle algebra, as follows. \begin{theorem}[{Theorem \ref{result-Brauer-cycle} and Corollary \ref{cor-Brauer-cycle}}] Let $A$ be a finite-dimensional algebra and $T(A)$ the trivial extension of $A$.
-Then, the following conditions are equivalent: \begin{enumerate} \item $A$ is a gentle algebra with a quiver of type $\widetilde{\mathbb{A}}_n$, and $\mathsf{rad}^2\ A=0$. \item $T(A)$ is a Brauer cycle algebra. \end{enumerate} In particular, if $n$ is odd, then the number of support $\tau$-tilting modules over $T(A)$ is $2^{2n-1}$. \end{theorem}
+Then, the following conditions are equivalent: \begin{enumerate} \item $A$ is a gentle algebra with a quiver of type $\widetilde{\mathbb{A}}$, and $\mathsf{rad}^2\ A=0$. \item $T(A)$ is a Brauer cycle algebra. \end{enumerate} \end{theorem}

 This paper is organized as follows.
 In Section \ref{section-2}, we review the background of $\tau$-tilting theory, Brauer graph algebras and gentle algebras; many useful propositions are also displayed there.
 In Section \ref{section-3}, we give our main result on gentle tree algebras.
 Furthermore, we give refined conditions on gentle tree algebras for which the trivial extensions are Brauer line/star algebras.
 We show the result about Brauer cycle algebras at the end of Section \ref{section-3}.